robertandrews/cwp-tidy-media/README.md

 Deletion of the plugin will not revert attachments to their prior state.

-<mark>Make a back-up of both files and database before you run this plugin</mark>.
+==Make a back-up of both files and database before you run this plugin==.

 ## Changelog